Reza Nasiri Mahalati

-Weekly review sessions will be videotaped by SCPD and \ uploaded on the corresponding website; starting from June 29 .
+Review sessions will be videotaped by SCPD and uploaded on their website the following week.

 Applied linear algebra and linear dynamical systems with applications to circuits, signal processing, communications, and control systems.
 Topics: least-squares approximations of over-determined equations, and least-norm solutions of underdetermined equations.
 Symmetric matrices, matrix norm, and singular-value decomposition.
 Eigenvalues, left and right eigenvectors, with dynamical interpretation.
 Matrix exponential, stability, and asymptotic behavior.
 Multi-input/multi-output systems, impulse and step matrices; convolution and transfer-matrix descriptions.
 Control, reachability, and state transfer; observability and least-squares state estimation.